Summer swelter: Persistent heat wave breaks records, spirits

 It’s not just the U.S.

-The Russian city of Norilsk, above the Arctic circle, hit 89.6 degrees (32 degrees Celsius) Thursday for its hottest June day on record and tied for its hottest day in any month on record, according to Maximiliano Herrera, who tracks global temperature records.
-Several Japanese cities hit their hottest June temperatures including 97 (36.1 degrees Celsius) in Nobeoka City, while Turpan, China, hit 114 degrees (46.5 degrees Celsius).
-Herrera said it’s so crazy that he doesn’t have time to eat or sleep, just track broken records and extreme heat.
+The Russian city of Norilsk, above the Arctic circle, hit 89.6 degrees (32 degrees Celsius) Thursday for its hottest June day on record and tied for its hottest day in any month on record, according to Herrera.
+Saragt in Turkmenistan rose to 114.6 degrees (45.9 degrees Celsius) but Herrera said in the next days it can get even worse.

+Herrera said tracking heat records is so overwhelming that he doesn’t have time to eat or sleep.

 A European heat wave has also caused problems with fires in Germany and Spain.